ddbeck/everyailment/README.md

 Every Ailment is a bot that's tweeting each and every code of the FY2016 release of the [International Classification of Diseases, Tenth Revision, Clinical Modification](http://www.cdc.gov/nchs/icd/icd10cm.htm) (ICD-10-CM).
 There are approximately 43,000 codes known to Every Ailment; tweeting twice an hour, it will take about two and half years to complete its task.

+## Accolades

+Every Ailment [was named the eleventh best bot of 2015](http://qz.com/572763/the-best-twitter-bots-of-2015/) by Quartz.

 ## Installation